MicrosoftDocs/azure-docs/articles/operator-nexus/howto-baremetal-run-read.md

 ## Executing a run-read command

 The run-read command executes a read-only command on the specified BMM.
-Note that some commands consist of more than one word, or include a mandatory argument as part of the command.
-These are defined this way to differentiate a read-only version of the command from one that is not read-only.
+Some commands consist of more than one word, or include a mandatory argument as part of the command.
+These commands are defined this way to differentiate a read-only version of the command from one that isn't read-only.
 For instance, run-read-command allows use of `kubectl get` but not `kubectl apply`.
-In such cases, all words of the command are entered in the "command" field, as shown below.
-For instance, `{"command":"kubectl get","arguments":["nodes"]}` is correct;
+In such cases, all words of the command are entered in the "command" field.
-`{"command":"kubectl","arguments":["get","nodes"]}` is not.
+For instance, `{"command":"kubectl get","arguments":["nodes"]}` is correct; `{"command":"kubectl","arguments":["get","nodes"]}`
+isn't.

 Also note that some commands begin with `nc-toolbox nc-toolbox-runread` and must be entered as shown.
-`nc-toolbox-runread` is a special container image which includes additional tools that are not installed on the baremetal host, such as ipmitool and racadm.
+`nc-toolbox-runread` is a special container image that includes more tools that aren't installed on the baremetal host, such as `ipmitool` and `racadm`.

 The current list of supported commands is as follows.
-Commands in *`italics`* do not allow `arguments`; all others do.
+Commands in *`italics`* don't allow `arguments`; all others do.

 | Standard commands       | nc-toolbox-runread ipmitool commands                                                  | nc-toolbox-runread racadm commands                                                           | nc-toolbox-runread Mellanox troubleshooting commands |
 | ----------------------- | --------------------------------------------------------------------------------------| -------------------------------------------------------------------------------------------- | ---------------------------------------------------- |